angela1C/Programming-and-Scripting-Project/README.md

 - There are 50 observations in each class.
 ---
 ## Visualising the Iris data set
 A picture tells a thousand words.
-Visualising the data was key to Edgar Anderson's reaching his conclusions, although he did not have the convenience of python to do so!.
+Visualising the data was key to Edgar Anderson's reaching his conclusions, although he did not have the convenience of a programming language such as python to do so!.
 Fisher also visualised the iris dataset using histograms.

 I will now look at some visual summaries of the Iris data set using some plots and see what it shows.
 Using python to do so is som much easier than the work that Anderson did by hand.